AWS-Competence-Group/sessions/05-infrastructure-as-code/05-demo-instructions.md

      - **EnableKeyRotation** (Optional)
      - **PendingWindowInDays** (Optional)

-1. Create a CloudFormation template file based on [kms-key.yml](kms-key.yml)
+1. Create a CloudFormation template file based on KMS resources in [kms-key.yml](kms-key.yml)

 1. Create a stack in web console based on the CloudFormation template.

+1. Add S3 bucket that uses the KMS key for encryption.

+1. Update the CloudFormation stack with the S3 bucket.

+1. Verify KMS and S3 resources in web console.

+1. Delete CloudFormation stack.

 ### Sample CLI Calls